 Typically, the use of partitions is prohibited.
 However, clear partitions may be used as a safety measure if necessary.
 Be sure partitions do not prevent the proctor from seeing students.

-The AP Coordinator’s Manual, Part 2, available later this year, will include the complete seating policy for 2022 AP Exams.
+The AP Coordinator’s Manual, Part 2, includes the complete seating policy for 2022 AP Exams.
 Below is a summary of the policy.

 Failure to follow seating requirements could result in cancellation of exam scores.